cinqict/jenkinsdev/blog1.md

-## ToDo
-- Spelling checker  ---> DONE
-- Update list of plugins  ---> DONE
-- Use `jenkins.instance` or `jenkins.getInstance()`   ---> DONE, see remarks.md
-- advanced or not  ---> DONE, second blog
-- Are the import jenkins* and hudson* really needed? ---> DONE
-- Resolve all LINKS
-- Add example branch to github

 # Jenkins Development Image
 For developing my Jenkinsfile and init Groovy scripts, I needed a Jenkins Docker image that I could launch and destroy easily with the least amount of manual interaction.